ml5js/ml5-website-v01/docs/datasets-overview.md

 title: Overview
 ---

-This section is devoted to data, data-sets and data collection.📋 📜 📄
+This section is devoted to data, datasets and data collection.📋 📜 📄

-What is a data set?
+What is a dataset?
 How can data be collected?
 What kind of things should you consider when working and collecting data?
 We will try to answers some of this questions here.

 Data is a very important part of machine learning because it defines the kind of results you will get.
 As [François Chollet](https://twitter.com/fchollet), the author of [Keras](https://keras.io/), a very popular framework to do machine learning in python describes: